 Pupils are encouraged to reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
 They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

-PSHE will supports the development of the skills, attitudes, values and behaviour, which enable pupils to:
+PSHE will support the development of the skills, attitudes, values and behaviour, which enable pupils to:

 - Have a sense of purpose